MileHacker Logo

 National Holidays Impact

-Domestic travel surges during national holidays like Chinese New Year, May Day (early May), and Independence Day (early October).
+Domestic travel surges during national holidays like Chinese New Year, May Day (the Beginning of may), and National Day (early October).
 These periods see large domestic crowds and increased prices across the country.

 Booking Strategy